Listen to Les McKeown read this blog post:

-Several businesses have used this so-called ‘Dunbar Number‘ as a limit for the size of individual operating units.
+Several organizations have used this so-called ‘Dunbar Number‘ as a limit for the size of individual operating units.
 Gore-Tex, for example, constructed company buildings with room for only 150 people.

 1. Amp up the communication.